helgoboss/helgobox/doc/user-guide.md

             - Mapping 1 "Single press" with Max = 499ms
             - Mapping 2 "Double press"
             - Mapping 3 "After timeout" with Timeout = 500ms
+- **Button filter (right dropdown)**: This allows you to easily ignore button presses or releases.
+    - **Press & release:** ReaLearn will process both button presses (control value = 0%) and button releases (control value > 0%).
+This is the default.
+    - **Press only:** Makes ReaLearn ignore the release of the button.
+The same thing can be achieved by setting *Source Min* to 1.
+However, doing so would also affect the feedback direction, which is often undesirable because it will mess with the button LED color or on/off state.
+    - **Release only:** Makes ReaLearn ignore the press of the button (just processing its release).
+Rare, but possible.

 ### REAPER actions